CYGNUS: Feasibility of a nuclear recoil observatory with directional sensitivity to dark matter and neutrinos

 The new simulations presented here, validated in part by experiment, suggest that electron rejection is feasible down to 1~\kevee~in the atmospheric pressure \hesfsix mixture.
 The discrimination power depends on the sophistication of the readout but rises exponentially with energy.
-With a simple discriminant the expected electron rejection factor to exceed $10^{6}$ at 5~\kevee for fluorine, and 10~\kevee for helium.
-Our first investigations with deep learning neutral networks suggest this can be improved upon by several orders of magnitude\cite{PeterSadowski}.
-Machine learning efforts by the MIMAC collaboration~\cite{Riffard:2016mgw} similarly suggest great improvements are possible.
-The optimization of the electron rejection, and finding the optimal tradeoff of intrinsic background versus the sophistication of readout is the subject of future work.
+With a simple discriminant the expected electron rejection factor exceeds $10^{6}$ at 5-8~\kevee for fluorine, and 10~\kevee for helium.
+New simulation studies with more sophisticated events shape variables suggest the electron rejection factor at a given recoil energy can be improved by another two orders of magnitude \cite{vahsenPrivate}.
+Efforts by the MIMAC collaboration~\cite{Riffard:2016mgw} and first CYGNUS investigations with deep learning neutral networks \cite{PeterSadowski} suggest that combining discriminants with machine learning can improve this even further, perhaps significantly so.
+The full optimization of electron rejection, and finding the optimal tradeoff of intrinsic background versus the sophistication of readout is the subject of future work.